MostafaTwfiq/Simple-Interpreter/README.md

 **Declaring variables:**

 > Variable name must start with underscore `_` or an alphabet character `A to Z`.\
-> Variables name can consist of underscores or characters of digits.\
+> Variable name can consist of underscores or characters or digits.\
 > Examples:
 > - [x] name
 > - [x] _name